-Minnesota Wetland Restoration Guide www.bwsr.state.mn.us/publications/restoration\guide.html
+Minnesota Wetland Restoration Guide www.bwsr.state.mn.us/publications/restoration_guide.html

-Agricultural BMPs (Including Ag.
-Buffers)
+Agricultural BMPs (Including Harvestable Perennials and Cover Crops)

-There are a wide variety of agricultural BMPs designed to stabilize soils and promote water quality, including grass waterways, filter strips, windbreaks, cover crops and vegetated buffers.
+There are a wide variety of agricultural BMPs designed to stabilize soils and promote water quality, including grass waterways, filter strips, windbreaks, cover crops and riparian buffers.
 In many cases, these projects are funded through federal and/or state programs.
-Primary goals of these projects are to stabilize soil, and to filter and infiltrate stormwater.
+Primary goals of these projects are to stabilize soil, to filter and infiltrate stormwater, and to protect surface water and groundwater resources.
 In some cases, they may also provide wildlife cover and food sources.